Step by step guide to renting

 Our staff are fully trained in helping you find the perfect home so the more information you can give them to explain exactly what you are looking for and what is on your wish list will assist them in helping you to find ‘home’.

-At this stage you will normally be asked to pay an administration fee, holding deposit or something similar.
+At this stage you will normally be asked to pay a holding deposit or something similar.
 The referencing process then begins and as a minimum will include:

 References from your current landlord and employer